jasinskalab/GEAR/README.md

 # GEAR
-This repository contains  data and R scripts
+This repository contains  behavioral data and scripts for behavioral and neuroimaging analysis